zhutchens1/foftools/README.md

 The galaxy class also includes the following methods:
 - `fof.galaxy.get_groupID()`: return the groupID of the galaxy.
 The convention of the code is that a group ID of zero indicates the galaxy is not yet associated to any group whatsoever.
 - `fof.galaxy.set_groupID(groupID)`: redefine the group ID of the galaxy to the value of `groupID`.
+- `fof.galaxy.get_logMbary()`: return the galaxy's logarithmic baryonic mass (gas + stellar mass).
+To use this, you will need to have provided values to the `galaxy.logMstar` and `galaxy.logMgas` attributes.

 ### The Friends-of-Friends Algorithm
 We sort groups of galaxies following the process described in Berlind et al. (2006).
 In this approach, two galaxies are considered friends if the perpendicular and line-of-sight distances between them are each less than a characteristic linking length.
 The perpendicular and line-of-sight linking lengths are products of the mean separation between galaxies with the perpendicular and line-of-sight linking factors.